What Is Insomnia?

 Try making a to-do list before you go to bed, if you have trouble lying awake worrying about things.
 This may help you to "let go" of those worries overnight.

-Most medicines that are used for sleep have side effects and must be used with caution.
+Other treatments.
+If good sleep hygiene or medication fail, you may need to see a sleep specialist for a sleep study to rule out sleep apnea and other causes of insomnia.
 Behavioral approaches to treatment focus on changing behaviors that may worsen insomnia and learning new behaviors to promote sleep.
 Techniques such as relaxation exercises, sleep restriction therapy, and reconditioning may be useful.